 One of the classiest household succulents is the jade plant.
 These little beauties are so charming you simply want more of them.
 That leads to the question, can you separate a jade plant?
 Jade plant division can produce a healthy new plant over time, but so can simply using a leaf.
-These tenacious plants are tough to kill and easy to propagate, and separating jade plants won’t hurt them but will give you more of these easy to grow succulents.
+These tenacious plants are tough to kill and easy to propagate.
+Separating jade plants won’t hurt them and will give you more of these easy to grow succulents.

 Can You Separate a Jade Plant?

 If you have a jade plant, you know the simple pleasure its steady, slow growth and beautiful, chubby leaved stems can bring.
 There are many ways you can get a start from your plant, with jade plant division being one of the simplest and fastest ways to get a mini-me from the parent.
 As with most things, timing is everything and it is important to know when to divide jade plants.
 The most obvious answer is when you are repotting them, but time of year can also increase your chances of success.